Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 • Preheat your oven to 400°F (or 204°C) and oil a rimmed baking dish—season chicken thighs with Italian seasoning, salt and pepper.

 • Melt one tablespoon of butter in a large skillet over medium heat.
-Sear chicken on both sides, starting skin-side down, until golden brown, about 2-3 minutes per side; drain and set aside.
+Sear chicken on both sides until golden brown, about 2-3 minutes per side; drain and set aside.

 • Melt the remaining 1 tablespoon butter in the same skillet.
 Stir in chopped spinach and cook, stirring occasionally, until it begins to wilt, about 2 minutes.
-Set spinach aside.
+Leave the spinach in the pan and proceed with the sauce.

-• To make the parmesan cream sauce, melt butter in a skillet over medium heat.
-Add minced garlic, and cook until fragrant, about 1-2 minutes.
+• In the same skillet, melt the remaining 2 tablespoons butter over medium heat.
+Add minced garlic and cook until fragrant, about 1–2 minutes.
 Gradually whisk in chicken broth and Italian seasoning.
-Cook, whisking constantly, about 1-2 minutes.
-Stir in half and half and shaved parmesan cheese until slightly thickened.
+Cook, whisking constantly, about 1–2 minutes.
+Stir in heavy cream and shaved parmesan cheese until slightly thickened.
 Adjust seasoning with salt and pepper to taste.

-• Arrange chicken thighs in the prepared baking dish.
-Top with cooked gnocchi, spinach, and cream sauce.
-Roast in the oven until thoroughly cooked, about 25-30 minutes.
+• Arrange chicken in the prepared baking dish.
+Top with uncooked gnocchi and cream sauce.
+Roast until the chicken is thoroughly cooked, about 25–30 minutes.
 Serve hot, garnished with parsley.
-Enjoy!

 Keyword chicken, Dinner